- Pelvic exams are done to find out if you have a gynecological problem.

 Will I need a pelvic exam if I’m a virgin?

-Even if you’re a virgin (you’ve never had vaginal intercourse), you may need a pelvic exam if you are having any of these problems.
+Even if you’re a virgin (you’ve never had vaginal intercourse), you may need a pelvic exam if you are having certain problems.
 Having a pelvic exam doesn’t change anything, just as using tampons doesn’t change your hymen (the skin that partly covers the opening to your vagina).

 What should I do before the exam?